- > Why Travel With Us

 There are all kinds of different scenarios when it comes to selecting a destination and eventually developing a complete itinerary.
 I will share a few with you here and give you a little insight as to what can shake out.

 I should start by saying that I think of trip development as an “art form.”
-A lot of chemistry goes into creating an Austin-Lehman adventure.
+A lot of chemistry goes into creating one of our adventures.
 We’ll often log hundreds of miles driving and re-driving routes to get the “flow” of the itinerary right, and there are also days upon days spent hiking the trails or biking the back roads to find just what our guests are looking for.
 We might even hike a dozen trails before we find the right one – or bike 100 miles for every 10 we end up using.

 Let’s begin with a “New and Innovative” trip – our new program in the Black Hills of South Dakota.
 I’ve been to the Black Hills several times, always on a Harley and always going to or from Sturgis and the big motorcycle rally.
 Each and every time I go, I come home talking about what a great destination South Dakota would make for an adventure vacation.
 This year, I decided to make it happen.